MinaProtocol/mina/README-dev.md

 Building Mina can be slightly involved.
 There are many C library dependencies that need to be present in the system, as well as some OCaml-specific setup.

+If you are already a Nix user, or are comfortable installing Nix, it can be an easy way to build Mina locally.
+See [nix/README.md](./nix/README.md) for more information and instructions.

 Currently, Mina builds/runs on Linux & macOS.
 MacOS may have some issues that you can track [here](https://github.com/MinaProtocol/coda/issues/962).

 The short version: